 Most Americans start drawing Social Security as soon as they’re eligible, not knowing that waiting could pay off for them and their spouse.

-You can start receiving Social Security benefits at age 62, but waiting until age 70 will boost your benefits by as much as 8 percent a year.
+You can start receiving Social Security benefits at age 62 but waiting until age 70 will boost your benefits by as much as eight percent a year.
 “Some people didn’t realize and didn’t know they could delay,” says Colleen Jaconetti, senior investment strategist at mutual fund giant Vanguard Group.
-“I don’t think it’s been well publicized.”
+“I don’t think this option has been well publicized.”

-If you’re helping a senior claim Social Security benefits or trying to devise your own plan, consider the decision carefully and weigh the options.
+If you’re helping a senior claim Social Security benefits or trying to devise your own retirement plan, consider the options carefully.
 It can be difficult to get a do-over if you make a mistake.

-Jaconetti illustrates the significance of the decision with the example of someone born in 1960 who will reach Social Security’s full-benefit retirement age when they turn 67.
-If his benefit at 67 is $1,500 a month, then his monthly checks will grow to $1,860 per month if he waits to claim benefits until he turns 70.
-By contrast, if he claims benefits early at age 62, his initial monthly check will only be $1,050.
+Jaconetti illustrates the significance of this decision with the example of someone born in 1960 who will reach Social Security’s full-benefit retirement age when they turn 67.
+If their benefit at age 67 is $1,500 a month, then their monthly check will grow to $1,860 per month if they wait to claim benefits until age 70.
+By contrast, claiming benefits early at age 62 will reduce their initial monthly check to only $1,050.

 There is a break-even point when taking benefits at age 70 will outpace the amount taken early, but there is more to waiting than just gambling that you’ll live a long life.
-Waiting to collect Social Security also means higher benefits for a surviving spouse—a critical issue, especially if that spouse has earned less over their lifetime.
+Delaying collection also means higher benefits for a surviving spouse—a critical issue, especially if that spouse has earned less over their lifetime.

-Depending on your area of work, your employer’s retirement age and the Social Security Administration’s (SSA) full-retirement age are likely two different things.
-This milestone used to be 65, but the government increased that it beginning with people born in 1938 or later.
+Depending on your area of work, it’s likely that your employer’s retirement age and the Social Security Administration’s (SSA’s) full retirement age are different.
+The universal milestone used to be 65, but the government increased it beginning with people born in 1938 or later.
 The age gradually increases until it reaches 67 for individuals born after 1959.

-For example, if you were born in 1955, the SSA says your full-retirement age is 66 and two months.
-You might retire from work and claim your benefits now at age 62, but you won’t receive full benefits until you reach their specified retirement age.
+For example, if you were born in 1955, the SSA says your full retirement age is 66 and two months.
+You would be able to retire from work and claim your benefits now at age 62, but you won’t receive full benefits until you reach the SSA’s specified retirement age.

-This is important because someone born in 1955 who is eligible to receive $1,000 a month at full-retirement age will only get $741 a month if they claim those benefits now.
-That’s a 26 percent reduction just for claiming them early.
+This is important because someone born in 1955 who is eligible to receive $1,000 a month at full retirement age will only get $741 a month if they claim those benefits at age 62.
+That’s a 26 percent reduction just for collecting early.